How to add Power BI dashboards to Dynamics 365: A Step-by-Step Guide

 If you’re looking to expedite your digital transformation for optimum data analysis, then you’re in the right place, contact us now to start your data journey.

-TrellisPoint is a Microsoft Dynamics 365 Consulting firm with locations in Cleveland and Cincinnati.
+TrellisPoint is a Microsoft Dynamics 365 Consulting firm with locations in Louisville, Cleveland and Cincinnati.
 As a Microsoft Gold Partner, TrellisPoint is dedicated to helping customers drive digital transformation by implementing and integrating Microsoft Dynamics 365, the Power Platform and related customer experience applications.
 Additional services include on-premises to cloud migration, software development, and managed services including Dynamics 365 Support.

 Learn More